domain-protect/domain-protect/docs/a-records.md

 ## First time usage
 * IP address database is populated by first scan
 * vulnerability scans run once items are shown in database under `Item count`
-* requires at least one IP address in the database
+* requires at least one IP address in database
 * it may take up to 6 hours for DynamoDB to update `Item count`

 ## Optimising cost and performance